 Bumps: It seemed intuitive that my longer, wider, heavier skis would be harder to maneuver in the bumps.
 Imagine my surprise when I realized they actually helped my mogul skiing, making it easier to control my speed while choosing an aggressive line.
 This was pretty much the final step in my conversion to singing the praises of wide skis.
 Note: if you’re an advanced skier who already carves up the bumps then this may not be true for you.

 Wide Skis for Women and Smaller Skiers

 This makes me feel like a badass when I heave them over my shoulder and do my ski boot hobble – I mean swagger – over to the lodge after a long day of hard runs.
 But, when I first got them I worried they would be controlling me instead of the other way around.
 Fortunately this was never a problem, for a few reasons.

-- Choose a ski designed for your ability level.
+Choose a ski designed for your ability level.
 Are you an expert who can command a stiff ski, or do you want something a little more responsive?
 You can usually tell from manufacturer descriptions and personal reviews which direction a given model leans.
 That said, don’t be afraid to reach up to the next level if you plan on progressing.

-- Consider other features.
+Consider other features.
 Do you like halfpipes or backcountry expeditions?
 Then you may want twin tips or climbing skin rivets, respectively.